Free Republic of the Congo: History

 On 12 December 1960, Gizenga declared his new government, the Free Republic of the Congo, based in Orientale Province, the legitimate ruling authority in the Congo.
 The central government almost immediately imposed an effective supply blockade along the Congo River.
 Despite the military power it possessed, the Stanleyville government never established an extensive administrative structure, functioning in the manner of a government in exile.
 Still, it had more popular support than either the College of Commissioners-General or Tshombe's government.
 Most administrative functions remained the responsibility of the former provincial government, which had difficulties coexisting with Gizenga's new centralised authority.
 The moderate deputies of the provincial assembly fled to Léopoldville.

 By 20 February 1961, the Free Republic of the Congo was recognised as the legitimate government of the country by the Soviet Union, China, Mongolia, Poland, East Germany, Yugoslavia, Albania, Bulgaria, Hungary, Cuba, Iraq, the United Arab Republic, Ghana, Guinea, the Algerian provisional government, and Morocco.
 Gizenga demanded that Western nations relocate their embassies to Stanleyville or risk having their consuls expelled.

 Soviet Premier Nikita Khrushchev authorised a payment of $500,000 to Mulele.
 This money was to be used to pay the rival government's soldiers, as taxes had not been levied in its territory and it was not receiving any revenue by which it could fund the army.
 Regardless, Soviet spies believed that Mulele embezzled some of the money.
-The Czech government proposed supplying the regime with weapons via an air bridge from Prague through Egypt, but President Gamal Abdel Nasser vetoed the proposal.
+The Czechoslovak government proposed supplying the regime with weapons via an air bridge from Prague through Egypt, but President Gamal Abdel Nasser vetoed the proposal.

 Meanwhile, General Lundula established a staff consisting of officers mostly from Orientale and Kasaï.
 His three most important commanders were Major L. Loso (in charge of the military police), Major Joseph Opepe, and Colonel Camille Yangara.
-In order to bolster his army, Lundula increased recruitment efforts among the unemployed youth in Stanleyville and younger members of the Mouvement National Congolais.
+In order to bolster his army, Lundula increased recruitment efforts among the unemployed youth in Stanleyville and younger members of the Congolese National Movement (MNC).

 The Free Republic of Congo continued to gain strength throughout the winter.
 On 24 December, Stanleyville troops occupied Bukavu and arrested the local army commander.
 Jean Miruho, the Provincial President of Kivu, tried to intervene the next day, but he too was arrested by Gizenga's soldiers and sent to Stanleyville along with the Bukavu army commander.
 Several provincial deputies were also taken to Stanleyville.
 At dawn, on 1 January 1961, central government troops advised by the Belgians entered Bukavu from Ruanda and occupied the Saio military camp.
 Stanleyville forces subsequently intervened, capturing 40 soldiers and ejecting the expedition back into Ruanda.
 Both sides continued to exchange fire over the border throughout the afternoon.
 The following day, Anicet Kashamura arrived to take over the Kivu provincial administration.
 The situation in southern Kivu became chaotic in the following months; Europeans were robbed, beaten, and harassed, with many choosing to flee the area, while over 200 Congolese were killed.
 UN peacekeepers were unable to contain the violence.